ssenmosip/mosip-temp-documentation/FRS-Authentication-Services.md

 #### D. Generate a static token ID for each MOSIP authentication request, to facilitate authentication [**[↑]**](#table-of-content)

-The system receives authentication service request with the following parameters: individualId, consentObtained, requestTime, transactionID, Auth-Partner-ID, version, MISP-LicenseKey, individualIdType, demo, bio,  otp, requestSessionKey, requestHMAC, signature, <bio/demo/otp> attribute of the Individual
+The authentication service request should have a defined set of parameters.
+Please refer to [**data definition**](/mosip/mosip/tree/master/docs/requirements/Requirements%20Detailing%20References/ID-Authentication/Data%20Definition) in Git for more details on required parameters.

 The system then performs the following steps to generate a static token ID